 At school there wasn’t a sport that I didn’t try, but I ended up playing lots of rugby for my school and club, whilst competing in cross country running and athletics.

 I entered my first triathlon when I was 17 and I was hooked.
 Since that day in Oct 1991 I have been a triathlete.
 My passion for the sport has taken me all over the world as an athlete and coach.
 I have been fortunate to spend some time training with many world-class athletes and coaches learning the tricks of the trade.

-I am a British Triathlon Level 3 coach, British Triathlon Coach Educator, UKAD Clean Sport Educator, Level 2 Strength and Conditioning Coach, an ASA level 2-swim teacher and Newton Natural Running Coach
+I have an MSc in Performance Coaching, I’m a British Triathlon Level 3 coach, British Triathlon Coach Educator, UKAD Clean Sport Educator, Level 2 Strength and Conditioning Coach, an ASA level 2-swim teacher and Newton Natural Running Coach

 I have worked for: